 The ‘Let’s Bee friendly’ campaign is, being jointly launched by Wexford Tidy Towns Biodiversity Group supported by Wexford County Council as an action under the Wexford County Biodiversity Action Plan 2013-218, which is aimed at helping safeguard Ireland’s bees and other under-threat pollinators.
-Throughout 2014 the ‘Let’s Bee friendly’ campaign is helping schools and public areas such as libraries, parks, community gardens etc. to establish pollinator friendly gardens and wildflower meadows through encouraging the planting of suitable nectar plants to flower for as much of the year as possible.
+Through the ‘Let’s Bee friendly’ campaign we are helping schools and public areas such as libraries, parks, community gardens etc. to establish pollinator friendly gardens and wildflower meadows through encouraging the planting of suitable nectar plants to flower for as much of the year as possible.

 Keep an eye out for our ‘Let it Bee’ signs around the town.
 These signs will highlight areas that have plants growing there to encourage bee pollination.
 Pledge your support to the ‘Let’s Bee Friendly Campaign’ by planting one or more pollinator friendly flowers.
-For a selection of recommended plants and to pledge your support learn more here.
+For a selection of recommended plants see here.

 Bees are the most important pollinating insect because they visit flowers to collect food for their larvae, as well as feeding on floral resources as adults.
 In Ireland crops such as apples, clover, strawberries and oilseed rape all benefit from pollination and a recent study from the Department of the Environment valued this ‘ecosystem service’ that bees provide at €85m a year to the economy.

 2013: Worldwide study shows the decline of wild bees and other pollinators may be an even more alarming threat to crop yields than the loss of honeybees, revealing the irreplaceable contribution of wild insects to global food production.